-- 7 young people (1.42%) have admitted or are known to use substances that have a significant impact on their daily life at their last RHA.
+6 young people (1.23%) have admitted or are known to use substances that have a significant impact on their daily life when asked at their last RHA.
 All have been discussed with the local Substance Misuse Outreach worker, to ensure support has been offered.

-The negative percentage increase suggests a downward trend, but it is the same 7 young people as last reported. - If a young person declines their RHA, a check is made with the social worker to ascertain if substance use is an issue. - Any young person misusing substances at any level is offered support.
+- If a young person declines their RHA, a check is made with the social worker to ascertain if substance use is an issue. - Any young person misusing substances at any level is offered support.